 Only one Lifeline benefit—either wireless or landline phone, home internet or cell phone data plan—is allowed per household.
 Not all internet services will qualify for the discount.
 Only those internet offerings at speeds of 10/1 Mbps and above will qualify, with certain exceptions.

-Changes coming in March 2018 to the Benefit Port Freeze Rule --Federal rules that went into effect December 2, 2016 state that once you start getting Lifeline, you must stay with a provider of telephone services for 60 days or with a broadband (internet) provider for 12 months before you may change to a new provider.
-Effective March 19, 2018 the benefit port freeze rule will be eliminated.
+Changes were made in March 2018 to the Benefit Port Freeze Rule -- Federal rules that went into effect December 2, 2016, state that once you start getting Lifeline, you must stay with a provider of telephone services for 60 days or with a broadband (internet) provider for 12 months before you may change to a new provider.
+Effective March 19, 2018, the benefit port freeze rule was eliminated.

 Find out if you are eligible for assistance by checking the Universal Service Administrative Company (USAC) webpage Do I Qualify?

 As of November 1, 2017, to apply for the Lifeline credit you must request an application from your participating landline or cell phone company.
-A list is provided below.
+A list of participating companies is provided below.

 Fill out the Lifeline application form and return it with proof of eligibility or income—see the application form for more details or provide a copy of a card or award letter to prove participation in Medicaid, 3SquaresVT (SNAP*) or certain other programs.
 OR provide a pay stub or tax return to prove your income is at or below 135% of the federal proverty guidelines.
 See the USAC webpage for the 2017 Federal Poverty Guidelines to determine if you are eligible based on income.

 * In Vermont, the SNAP program is called "3SquaresVT."

 Please Note: Not all phone companies participate in the Lifeline program.
 As of this writing, the only cell phone companies that offer the Lifeline credit are Life Wireless and QLink.